The North Carolina Department of Natural & Cultural Resources supported the following events.

 A timely restaging of We Insist!
 Max Roach’s Freedom Now Suite, a seminal recording from the civil rights era.
 The piece will be performed by the NYC / Philadelphia-based ensemble Fresh Cut Orchestra with vocalist Melanie Charles.
 Recorded in the fall of 1960, the Freedom Now Suite was the most openly political jazz recording ever made, combining musical prowess with political dialogue.
 Nearly 60 years later, the issues posed by We Insist! are still relevant to our current political moment.

 Lauded as “Asheville’s version of SXSW” (Ashvegas) this event is perfect for those who are looking for a more dynamic festival experience - one that prioritizes exploration and participation just as much as entertainment.
-If you’re looking to broaden your horizons and to engage with others, Connect Beyond Festival is just the place to be.
+If you’re looking to broaden your horizons, to engage with others, and want to leave a festival with more than just a hangover, Connect Beyond Festival is just the place to be.

 The North Carolina Department of Natural & Cultural Resources is supporting the celebration of the work of Ola Belle Reed with the Song Writer’s Retreat presented by the Ashe County Arts Council.
 The weekend retreat welcomes songwriters and music makers.